Target outranking share is a portfolio bid strategy that helps your ads outrank ads from another domain.

 Select the domain whose ads you'd like to outrank in search results.
 If your campaign has enough data, then we'll display a list of domains that have recently bid in the same auctions as your ads.
 You can also manually enter a domain if you can't see one listed.

 Enter the percentage of auctions that you'd like to outrank the selected domain.
 Bear in mind that the higher your target to outrank, the more budget you'll likely need to support the strategy.

 Max. bid limit

 - Automated bids gives Google Ads the ability to raise and lower bids as needed to outrank the selected domain.
-With this setting, there is no need to set bids manually.
+With this setting, there's no need to set bids manually.

-- Manual bids allows you to set bids yourself, while AdWords adjusts bids so that they are at least as high as needed to outrank the selected domain.
+- Manual bids allows you to set bids yourself, while Google Ads adjusts bids so that they're at least as high as needed to outrank the selected domain.